These mushroom drawings are nice and easy to copy if you are just starting to draw.

 After all, I created these drawings when I wasn't feeling entirely confident so if I can do it, I'm pretty sure you can, too!

 We tell ourselves we can't do certain things but if we put in the effort, anything is possible.
 It is an amazing feeling when you prove yourself wrong!

-This outline is good to use even if you want to illustrate mushrooms in a cartoon style.
-They can be used in any fantasy drawings you might like to create.
+This mushroom outline is a good example to use if you want to illustrate a cartoon style or even for fantasy drawings.

 It is an umbrella shaped fungi which consists of a stalk with a rounded cap.

 There are more than 3,000 species in the world with more than 2,000 being non-poisonous and safe to eat.
 The remainder are poisonous or taste terrible.

 This is a drawing of common mushrooms that are too small to be of any use in cooking.

 There is a lot of variety in size and color of this natural fungus growth.

 The poisonous ones are commonly called toadstools.